opnfv/clover/docs/release/configguide/sdc_config_guide.rst

     $ wget http://10.244.0.1:32410/
     $ curl http://10.244.0.1:32410/

+An IP address of a node within the Kubernetes cluster may also be employed.

 An HTTP response will be returned as a result of the wget or curl command, if the SDC sample is operating correctly.
 However, the visibility into what services were accessed within